Beastman9095/Ham5teakPresence/README.md

 - [x] Basic understanding of Discord.Net Discord RPC.

 **To Be Added** :
+- [x] General bug fixes.
-- [x] Customizable interface alongside the Ham5teak one.
+- [ ] Customizable interface alongside the Ham5teak one.

 > Copyright © 2021 Ham5teak